DAnikeyev/DKey.ObsidianSecondBrain/Programming/CSharp/Restoring packages.md

 1. **Dependency Resolution**: The `dotnet restore` command resolves the dependencies specified in your project file.
 It ensures that all required packages are downloaded and available in the global cache.

 2. **Creating a Lock File**: A lock file (`project.assets.json`) is generated in the `obj` directory.
 This file contains a detailed list of all resolved dependencies and their versions.
 It ensures consistent builds by locking the dependencies to specific versions.

+## Package Restore behavior

+Package Restore tries to install all package dependencies to the state that matches the `<PackageReference>`s in a project file, such as _.csproj_, or `<package>`s in a packages.config file. packages.config is the old way of managing packages in .NET projects.
+It is still supported in .NET Core, but it is recommended to use PackageReference in .csproj files.

 # Links
 ```dataview
 LIST